BrynMawr-CS283-F24/website/README.md

 # website
-Website for CS283: Game Programming at Bryn Mawr College
+Website for Systems Programming at Bryn Mawr College, Spring 2022

+Click [here](https://brynmawr-cs223-s23.github.io/website/) to get to the website.